Netherfield Primary School Curriculum Statement

 At Netherfield Primary School we aim to develop the full potential of all children as confident, literate readers and writers.

 Across the school we have a wide variety of books and texts for children to enjoy.
-These are organised to enable children to select their own reading material whilst ensuring they are reading at the correct level to provide both challenge and enjoyment.
+These are organised to support children in choosing their own reading book at the correct level to provide both challenge and enjoyment.

-In EYFS and Key Stage One we use carefully graded book levels known as ‘Book Bands’.
-These allow books to be carefully selected from a range of reading schemes with confidence, knowing that they are at the appropriate level for optimal reading development.
+In EYFS and Year One we use phonics books matched to the children's phonics knowledge.
+These allow books to be carefully chosen or selected, knowing that they are at the appropriate phonic level for optimal reading development and success.

 Curriculum by Year